Kingsport city officials offer reminders about garbage pickup - NewsBreak

 HAMPTON — Doe River Gorge Ministries is still on track to debut its Christmas Train for the Christmas season of 2023, with progress being accomplished in restoring locomotives, getting final approvals from county and state governments and breaking ground on grading and landscaping of the property where the trains will run.

-KINGSPORT — A 12-cent property tax increase passed by the Board of Mayor and Aldermen is helping the city recruit and retain employees.
-Just a few months ago, the city had a historic number of job openings at 65.
+A 12-cent property tax increase passed by the Kingsport Board of Mayor and Aldermen is helping the city recruit and retain employees.
+Just a few months ago, the city had a historical high point of 65 job openings.

+Johnson City Commission votes to close jail; approves site for new dog park, bike track

+Johnson City commissioners voted to close the city’s jail on Thursday, just hours after city staff recommended its closure during a work session due to rising costs, increased operating expenses and staffing shortages.
+The jail, a minimum security facility that’s been in operation since the 1970s, is home to...

 Hidden historic documents have been discovered at Ashe Street Courthouse